- Deutsch de

 Alliance for Responsible Science

 The prominent starting signal for the Alliance was given in a festive event on June 17th, 2015.

-The partner institutions are now entering a communication and development process together, which is to advance the further development of Responsible Science.
+The partner institutions have entered a communication and development process together, which is to advance the further development of Responsible Science.
 To this end they are supported by the competence network “Responsible Science – Science Cultures”.